concur/developer.concur.com/src/api-reference/authentication/apidoc.markdown

 `redirect_uri`|`string` |-| The redirect_uri that is registered for the application `code`|`string`| `UUID` | The authorization code provided by Auth `grant_type`|`string` |-| `authorization_code`

-**NOTE**

-Because of certificate issues with browser requests through Authorization Grant, callers should use the https://www-us.api.concursolutions.com base URI instead.

 ## <a name="password_grant"></a>Password grant